ankrh/MCmatlab/README.md

 Included is also a finite element simulation for temperature increase and heat diffusion in the same voxel space.
 Primarily targeted for tissue optics, but can be used in any environment.

+You can find the latest version of MCmatlab and more information in the wiki on https://gitlab.gbar.dtu.dk/biophotonics/MCmatlab.
+If you publish results obtained with this software, we would be thankful if you cited its accompanying article: doi:10.1117/1.JBO.23.12.121622

 ## LICENSE ##

 This program is free software: you can redistribute it and/or modify